 The 25th amendment to the Constitution is important because it speaks more to how the President is succeeded in office, rather than who succeeds to the office.
 For example, it establishes procedures by which the Vice President and the Cabinet can remove the President when they judge him to be incapacitated.Today --- The Presidential Succession Act of 1947 (Amended)

-One interesting note about the 25th amendment: It finally codified the tradition started by President John Tyler, In 1840, President William Harrison became the first president to die in office.
+One interesting note about the 25th amendment: It finally codified the tradition started by President tyler, In 1840, President William Henry Harrison became the first president to die in office.
 Tyler was his Vice President and assumed the Presidency.
 However, Article II of the Constitution says only that the duties of a deceased President fall to the Vice President.
 It does not say that the Vice President becomes President.
 Some people in 1840 felt Tyler should be "Acting President" or some other position less than "full" President.
 Tyler disagreed, and governed as President in all respects.
 This became a tradition followed by the other 7 Vice Presidents who succeeded to the Presidency over the next 125 years.
 It was not until 1967 that tradition became law in section 1 of the 25th amendment.

 Cabinet officers have been in the line for presidential succession since 1886.
 So, whenever the structure of the Cabinet changes, the Presidential Succession Act must be amended to reflect the changes.
 Since the law was first enacted in 1947, for example, the Secretary of War has been replaced by the Secretary of Defense, the Secretary of the Navy and the Postmaster General have been removed from the Cabinet, and six new Cabinet departments have been added.
 The current law preserves the tradition of ranking the Cabinet departments by the year they were founded.Tomorrow --- House Resolution 2319